-The Coordinator of the Disability Resources and Services has been designated as the point of contact for students with disabilities at PVCC .
+Disability Resources and Services has been designated as the point of contact for students with disabilities at PVCC .
 Students who wish to receive accommodations are required to submit documentation and formally register for services prior to receiving accommodations.

 Students that self-identify to instructors as having a disability will be directed to register for services with the DRS.

 Documentation of Disability

 Appropriate documentation must be presented to the Disability Resources and Services office verifying the existence of a disability as defined under Section 504 of the Federal Rehabilitation Act of 1973, and under the Americans with Disabilities Act of 1990, and the ADA Amendments Act of 2008; and establishing a clear connection between the accommodations being requested and the effects of the disability.
 The documentation must be from a professional qualified to make the assessment, must be relatively current, and sufficiently comprehensive to be of use.
 Documentation of disability will be evaluated against standard criteria guidelines for credibility, usefulness, and uniformity.
 Disability Resources and Services has been designated as the central repository for this documentation and its evaluation.

 A reasonable accommodation includes any adjustments, modifications, auxiliary aids or services that enables an individual with a disability to have an equal opportunity to obtain the same result, to gain the same benefit, or to reach the same level of achievement, in the most integrated setting appropriate to the person's needs.
 Reasonable accommodations need only guarantee equal opportunity, not equal results.